camunda-consulting/camunda-7-code-examples/snippets/migrate-third-party-to-camunda/README.md

 ### Message Start Events

-Message start events are used in processes to take a shortcut directly to the state you want to be.
+Message start events are used in processes to directly take a shortcut to the state you want to be at.
 They can be started by handing in the message via the public API.

 ![Message Start Events][4]

 For every message start event we have two conventions
-* The *message name* must be #{process name}#MIGRATION_SCENARIO_#{number}, e.g. *process-b#MIGRATION_SCENARIO_01*.
-The process name is contained since message names must be unique on the engine and the same migration scenario may be modeled in different processes (e.g. for sub processes).
+* The *message name* must be #{process name}#MIGRATION_SCENARIO_#{number}, e.g., *process-b#MIGRATION_SCENARIO_01*.
+The process name is contained as message names must be unique in the engine and the same migration scenario may be modeled in different processes (e.g., for sub processes).
 The message is used if you want to start this process instance from the outside world.
 * The *id* of the start event must be MIGRATION_SCENARIO_#{number}, e.g. *MIGRATION_SCENARIO_01*.
 The id is used if this process is started via a Call Activity.

-If a process is only started by Call Activity and never as top level process instance, you might name the message as you want.
-But we recommend to stick to the convention.
+If a process is only started by a Call Activity and never as top level process instance, you can name the message as you please.
+However, we recommend to stick to the convention.

 Example (see [process-b.bpmn](src/main/resources/example/process-b.bpmn)):